wavemaker/docs/website/blog/2023-10-18-design-tokens-part-1.md

 The solution is to use a concept similar to [atomic design](https://bradfrost.com/blog/post/atomic-web-design/), where we will have a base token and a semantic token.

+### Base Token

-- **Base Token**: The base token will represent the literal value of the property.
+The base token will represent the literal value of the property.
 It will be the base, and you don’t need to have many rules for creation, for example:

 ```css
 colorBase {